flybywiresim/docs/docs/start/reported-issues.md

 !!! warning "After Microsoft Flight Simulator Updates"

-    Make sure you reinstall A32NX.
-(Delete A32NX folder from your community folder.)
+    Make sure you do a full reinstall A32NX.
+Delete either of the folders below from your community folder:

+    * A32NX
+    * flybywire-aircraft-a320-neo

     Do this before reporting bugs.